The Ultimate Dry Rub for Ribs

 So long as you store this rub in an airtight container it should last for about a year.

-As there are no anti-caking agents you will probably need to break it up with a fork before applying it.
+As there are no anti-caking agents, you will probably need to break it up with a fork before applying it.
+I’ve also found that a few quick blitzes in a spice grinder is a great way to break up any clumps.

 It’s also a good idea to label your jar with the date you made it.